 Following a successful launch of the Galaxy S7 and S7 Edge, Samsung seemed to have a pretty good idea as to what users want in a smartphone.
 Solid battery life, high-res screens, impressive camera performance and more were all things the company achieved with the 2016 flagships.
 And while the Note 7 seemed to improve even more in those areas, overheating problems caused the device to enter total recall mode.

-Now we get to see what Samsung has in store for us in 2017.
 It should come as no surprise that the Galaxy S8 and S8 Plus feature top-of-the-line specifications, great cameras and an all-new design that’s truly futuristic.

 This time around, Samsung included a curved screen on both the S8 and S8 Plus, as well as a unique 18.5:9 aspect ratio that allows for a much more comfortable in-hand feel.
 The company even ditched its famous physical home button and included on-screen navigation keys (finally).
 Under the hood, these devices come with the Qualcomm Snapdragon 835 processor (or Exynos 8895, depending on the region), 4 GB of RAM, 64 GB of on-board storage, and one of the latest versions of Android, 7.0 Nougat.